 Who It's Good For

 Appsmith is a low-code app builder for medium to large organizations, helping them create specialized internal business tools for executing unique tasks.
+It's particularly suited for enterprises with dedicated development teams who need maximum customization control.

 Features

-- Appsmith is an open-source app builder that allows you to contribute to the platform by adding new features, fixing bugs, or perfecting existing functionalities.
+- Open source: Appsmith is an open-source app builder that allows you to contribute to the platform by adding new features, fixing bugs, or perfecting existing functionalities.
 You can also keep your source code and share it on GitHub to encourage contributions from developers worldwide.

 Use Cases